 The southern end of the forest extends to the edge of Lough Neagh.
 Over the past 150 years the water level has been adjusted to improve drainage and provide more agricultural land.

 The very steep bank at the edge of the forest marks the old shoreline of the Lough.
 Below the bank the exposed land has been naturally colonised by vegetation which is now gradually changing from an alder wood to ash as the land further dries out.
 Nearer the water's edge, younger woodland dominated by willow and alder illustrates the colonisation of land exposed only 30 ago.
 The National Nature Reserve was designated to protect this semi-naturally changing woodland.
-Please stay on the path leading through the reserve to the shore.
+Stay on the path leading through the reserve to the shore.

 Wildfowl Refuge Area

-A large hide has been constructed which overlooks this core area.
+A large hide has been built which overlooks this area.
 From this secluded location tremendous numbers of diving duck, including tufted, golden eye and scaup, can be seen in winter.
 In the shallows, mallard, teal and gadwall dabble for food.
 In summer the lagoons hold a variety of breeding wildfowl.

 Perhaps the most spectacular are the great crested grebe and the large brightly plumaged shelduck.
 A series of wall charts are displayed in the hide to aid in identification of the birds.

-Considerable emphasis has been placed on developing the forest for educational purposes including:
+Great emphasis has been placed on developing the forest for educational purposes including:

 - comparative vegetation studies within the forest and on the lough shore